mysecureshell/mysecureshell/doc/source/mysecureshell_description.rst

 **MySecureShell is not a patch for OpenSSH, it's a shell for users**.
 It has the advantage to:

 * Avoid including security holes in OpenSSH
-* No dependence on against an OpenSSH version
+* No dependency on against an OpenSSH version
 * No OpenSSH recompilation is required

 So **MySecureShell remains easy to install, secure and easy to configure**.